santoshkanumuri/Currency-Converter/README.md

 ## Usage

+1. Click the link for the website [Currency Converter](https://santoshkanumuri.github.io/Currency-Converter/)
-1. Upon opening the website, you will see the default currency conversion from USD to INR.
+2. Upon opening the website, you will see the default currency conversion from USD to INR.
-2. To convert between different currencies, select the desired currencies from the dropdown menus.
+3. To convert between different currencies, select the desired currencies from the dropdown menus.
-3. Enter the amount you wish to convert.
+4. Enter the amount you wish to convert.
-4. The converted amount will be displayed automatically.
+5. The converted amount will be displayed automatically.

 ## API Integration